eugval/products-near-you/README.md

 -----------------
 To run the app locally:

-1. Run the virtualev and install the requirements listed in requirements.txt
+1. Run the virtualev and install the requirements listed in requirements.txt.

-2. Activate the server
+2. Activate the server.
 ```
 $ python runserver.py